-Golden sands, toasty temps, and pastel de natas for brekkie—Portugal holidays in 2025 / 2026 are hotter than ever.
+Golden sands, toasty temps, and pastel de natas for brekkie - Portugal holidays are hotter than ever.
 Whether you’re after sun-drenched beach days, buzzing city breaks or a chilled family escape.

-🤩 Fun fact: Portugal is home to the world’s oldest bookstore, Bertrand Bookstore in Lisbon, which has been open since 1732!
+• 📚 Portugal is home to the world's oldest bookshop.
+Bertrand in Lisbon has been open since 1732, and yes, you can still browse the shelves and buy a book

 If you're ALL IN on Portugal check our all-inclusive Portugal holidays, or all-inclusive Algarve trips.
 If you simply can't wait to feel the sand between your toes (we feel ya) then check our last minute Portugal holidays.
 Finally, if you want fresh Nata but your bank balance is close to nada then check our Cheap Portugal holidays.